gordonl0811/JMPP/README.md

 # Java Modular Packet Processor

-A lightweight Java library for processing network packets.
+A lightweight Java library for processing network packets with a user-defined graph of individual processing operations.

 ## Documentation